 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Accenture plc (ACN) and Genpact Limited (G).
+The following table outlines the strengths and weaknesses of Accenture plc (ACN) and Genpact Limited (G) based on the most recent data.

 CriterionAccenture plc (ACN)Genpact Limited (G)